-PRCs are a type of Centers that are newly introduced at IBS HQ in 2018 to nurture young and emerging Chief Investigators (CIs).
-Unlike other existing Centers, PRCs will focus on recruiting emerging CIs with great potential to pioneer new areas in basic science and supporting their challenging, independent research.
+PRCs are a category of Centers that are newly introduced at IBS HQ in 2018 to nurture young principal investigators.
+Unlike other existing Centers, PRCs focus on recruiting emerging researchers with great potential to pioneer new areas in basic science and supporting their ambitious, independent research.

-Each PRC will be comprised of research groups led by approximately five CIs.
-Each CI holds the rights over his or her research group’s staffing, research details, and budget allocations.
-CIs are allowed to freely staff their research groups with research fellows, researchers, student research assistants, and support staff.
-Important matters of PRCs’ operation will be decided by negotiations among CIs.
-Managing CIs may attend the Directors Council Meeting representing their PRCs.
-CIs may rotate to assume the managing CI position in accordance with their agreement.
+Each PRC is comprised of research groups led by up to five Chief Investigators (CIs).
+Each CI holds the authority over his or her research group’s staffing, research details and budget allocations.
+CIs are allowed to freely organize their research groups with senior research fellows, researchers, student research assistants and support staff.
+Important matters on PRCs’ operation are decided through consultations among CIs.
+PRC directors may attend the Directors Council Meeting representing their PRCs.
+CIs may rotate to assume the PRC director position.

 Yes.
-PRCs will be established and operated only as HQ Centers.
-CI positions will be taken only by emerging scholars who will conduct challenging, independent research at PRC(s).
+PRCs are established and operated only as HQ Centers.
+CI positions are taken by emerging scholars who are capable of conducting ambitious, independent research at a PRC.

 Yes.
-However, the evaluation standards may be different as to fulfil the goal of nurturing young CIs.
+However, the evaluation criteria may be different as to fulfill the goal of nurturing young principal investigators.

-The retirement age is 65, same as (co-)directors at HQ Centers.
+The retirement age is 65, same as directors of HQ Centers.